dmitriyxch/telegram_short_finance_bot/README.md

 This is a functioning proof-of-concept project with known bugs.
 Feel free to fork, share and drop me a line.

 ## Features
+* Price alerts notifications for any cryptocurrency present on CoinGecko api
+* New pool,proposals,auction notifications on Shorter Finance
+* Pools expiration notifications on Shorter Finance (presets: 3 days, 1 day, 12 hours, 6 hours, 3 hours, 1 hours, 15 minutes)
-* Run all your bots in the cloud while you sleep.
+* Run bot in the cloud while you sleep.
 Support for Docker Compose

 ## Requirements
 ### OS / Infrastructure
 * Python 3+
 * Docker (optional)
 * Telegram (Desktop, Web or Mobile download: https://www.telegram.org/)
+* MongoDB

 ## Quick Start